 On New Year’s Eve 1969, the Cockettes made their glittering debut at the Nocturnal Dream Shows, a late-night movie showcase at the Pagoda Palace Theater in North Beach.
 Over the next two and a half years, the hippie drag troupe became synonymous with San Francisco counterculture, challenging gender norms and paving the way for the growing gay liberation movement.

-The Cockettes and San Francisco counterculture collection contains over 300 posters, flyers, photographs, ephemera, and other materials documenting the Cockettes and other artists associated with the Nocturnal Dream Shows, including Steven Arnold, Divine, Hibiscus, Sylvester, and Todd Trexler.
+The Cockettes and San Francisco counterculture collection contains over 300 posters, flyers, photographs, ephemera, and other materials documenting the Cockettes and artists associated with the Nocturnal Dream Shows, including Steven Arnold, Divine, Hibiscus, Sylvester, and Todd Trexler.
 In some cases, the collection documents their wider careers by highlighting the work leading up to, and beyond, the events at the Palace Theater.

 The Cockettes were a multiracial drag ensemble composed of members of various and fluid genders and sexual orientations.
 Their first impromptu performance gave way to campy, drug-fueled midnight musicals typified by outrageous costumes and sexual anarchy (“genderfuck”), with titles like Hell’s Harlots, Pearls over Shanghai, and Tinsel Tarts in a Hot Coma.
 Today, they are credited with influencing the glitter rock era and raising the profile of drag performance outside the gay community.